Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Introduction

-Subtleties around information structures were pointed out first in the context of deterministic zero-sum dynamic games, toward establishing connections between open-loop and closed-loop saddle-point equilibria, particularly by Witsenhausen, who has established critical relations between information structures and values of saddle points \cite{witsenhausen1971relations} (see also later works in \cite{witsenhausen1975alternatives, sandell1974open}).
-Also building on \cite{witsenhausen1971relations} and the ordered interchangeability property of saddle points, for deterministic zero-sum dynamic games, \cite{basar1977two} established connections between open-loop (where policies are functions of only initial states), closed-loop and pure-feedback saddle points.
-For deterministic non-zero-sum games, on the other hand, it has been shown in \cite{basar1974counterexample, basar1976properties} that the preceding connections (for deterministic zero-sum dynamic games) are no longer valid in general.
-In this paper, we will re-visit and generalize these relations for stochastic dynamic games.
+The subtle dependence of solutions as well as computational solution techniques on ISs were pointed out first in the context of deterministic ZS DGs, toward establishing connections between open-loop and closed-loop SP equilibria, particularly by Witsenhausen, who has established critical relations between ISs and values of SPs \cite{witsenhausen1971relations} (see also later works in \cite{witsenhausen1975alternatives, bacsar1981saddle}).
+Also building on \cite{witsenhausen1971relations} and the ordered interchangeability property of multiple SPs \cite{basols99}, for deterministic ZS DGs, \cite{basar1977two} established connections between open-loop (where policies are functions of only initial states), closed-loop and pure-feedback SPs.
+For deterministic NZS DGs, on the other hand, it has been shown in \cite{basar1974counterexample} that the preceding connections (for deterministic ZS DGs) are no longer valid in general.

-In \cite{bacsar1981saddle}, it has been shown that the existence and uniqueness results for saddle-point equilibria for deterministic LQG zero-sum differential games fail to hold for stochastic games even when players have access to only a common noisy linear observation of the states.
-In addition, it was shown in \cite{bacsar1981saddle} that if the information structure can be expanded to an information structure where players have also access to the precedent control actions, then a saddle-point equilibrium exists (but it is not unique) for stochastic LQG zero-sum differential games with the aforementioned information structure.
-In \cite{bas78a}, it has been shown that LQG non-zero-sum dynamic games with one-step-delay observation sharing information structure admit unique affine Nash equilibria (whenever a Nash equilibrium exists); however, the result is no longer true (that is, uniqueness and affine structure no longer hold) under an expanded information structure to one-step-delay sharing, where past control actions are also shared.